 An experience that I don’t want to do, though, is be on a cramped flight for 25 hours.
 That is what was separating me from my home in Miami to the Mother city.
 Don’t get me wrong, I was eager to fly for the first time.
 Felling the jolt of the plane as it is about to take off and seeing the buildings you would normally drive by on a daily basis look like little toy houses was surreal.
 After that feeling goes away, you just want the flight to be over.

-After 25 hours and only sleeping 6-8 of them, I finally make it to Cape Town, where I was greeted by the other cohorts.
+After 25 hours and only sleeping 6-8 of them, I finally made it to Cape Town, where I was greeted by the other Fellows.
 There we went on a van that took us to our apartments.
 There is when I got my first look at Table Mountain, and then it really hit me.

 I am in Cape Town, South Africa.
 Yeah.